On-Farm Internships to Increase Sustainable Urban Farming in Lake County, Indiana

 Materials and methods:

-Post-program I asked interns what their perceived most valuable aspects of the internship were, whether they planned to continue any collaborations they formed during the program, and whether they plan to adopt any on-farm practices they learned during the program.
+Post-program we asked interns what their perceived most valuable aspects of the internship were, whether they planned to continue any collaborations they formed during the program, and whether they plan to adopt any on-farm practices they learned during the program.
 The goal of the post-program survey was primarily to measure the impact of the program and make any necessary revisions to the program for next year.

 Survey questions were primarily free-response.